 Shell Mound Park

-Indian Shell Mound Park, or simply called Shell Mound Park, is a park and bird refuge.
+Indian Shell Mound Park, simply called Shell Mound Park, is a park and bird refuge.
 Mounds of discarded oyster shells, also known as shell mittens, were found dating to between 1100 and 1550.
 The Native Americans from the area harvested oysters and fished in the area.

 Dauphin Island Sea Lab Estuarium